regionostergotland/CKM-mirror/README.md

 Future setup?
 -------------
-If this works fine and there is interest, then the chain could be modified to instead become openEHR --> SKL (or EHM?) --> Region Östergötland
+If this works fine and there is interest, then the chain could be modified to instead become openEHR --> Modellbibliotek --> Region Östergötland

 We'd likely want to have separate directories for different templates.